 Histopathology provide two types of specimen bag for container transport; large white bags for specimens transported within white formalin buckets and a smaller clear bag for the orange/white-topped prefilled formalin pots.

-Please follow packaging instructions noted on the specimen bags, affixing addressograph labels to both the request form and specimen pot.
+Please follow packaging instructions noted on the specimen bags, affixing addressograph labels to both the request form and specimen pot and main body/side of the specimen pot (not the lid).
 The large white bag will require the request form to be placed into a clear bag and placed inside with the specimen pot, whereas the clear specimen bag provides a pocket for the specimen request form.

 Please ensure specimen bags are sealed to avoid the request form and pot becoming separated.
 Should a specimen bucket be too large for the white specimen bag, please place the specimen request form into a clear bag and fix to the top of the labelled specimen bucket for transport.

-NB: Please send specimens for Histopathology separately from Non-gynae Cytology specimens; providing individual request forms for both sample types.
+Please send specimens for histopathology separately from non-gynae cytology specimens; providing individual request forms for both sample types.